RahulVysyaraju/Car-Sales-BI/README.md

 3.  **Data Connection:** Since the source Excel file is included, the report should automatically connect and load the data model, allowing full interactivity and exploration of the visualizations.

 ---

-This is your final, comprehensive `README.md`!
-Remember to **create the `images/` folder** and place your logo file inside it before uploading.